appsecnz/appsecnz.github.io/conference/dev_sec_ops.md

 Modern enterprises are implementing the technical and cultural changes required to embrace DevOps methodology, by introducing practices such Continuous Integration (CI), Continuous Delivery (CD), Continuous Monitoring (CM) and Infrastructure as Code(IaC).
 DevSecOps extends DevOps, by introducing security in each of these practices, giving a certain level of security assurance in the final product.
 In this training, we will demonstrate using our state-of-the-art **DevSecOps Lab** as to how to inject security in CI, CD, CM and IaC.

-Every delegate will be provided a personalized cloud setup of our **DevSecOps Lab** for hands-on implementation of various security tools in the CI/CD/CM pipeline.
+Every attendee will be provided a personalized cloud setup of our **DevSecOps Lab** for hands-on implementation of various security tools in the CI/CD/CM pipeline.
 As a take-away, attendees will receive the complete **DevSecOps Lab**, built using Vagrant and Ansible and comprising the same tools and scripts as those used in class.

 A Short preview of our course is available on [YouTube](https://www.youtube.com/watch?v=_iGCZ4NPDqY).